hibernate/hibernate-github-bot/README.md

 Optionally, the bot can be configured to automatically create a GitHub check listing Develocity build scans for every commit that has completed checks related to CI (GitHub Actions or Jenkins).

+### License agreement check

+Optionally, the bot can be configured to check that the pull request body includes the license agreement text from the template.

+### Pull request tasks

+Optionally, the bot can also add a list of tasks to the pull request as a reminder of the steps to complete before the pull request can be merged.
+This can be enabled per repository.
+Once enabled, the list of tasks per issue type should be configured.
+If the Jira issue type doesn't have a list of tasks configured the default tasks will be used.

 ## Configuration

 ### Enabling the bot in a new repository